• Skip to primary navigation

 Although the Portuguese and Brazilian prep are almost the same, there are some variations in the ingredients.

-The Portuguese rabanada recipe calls for soaking the bread in milk (flavored with spices and/or orange or lemon zest), wine (Minho province uses vinho verde, red or white), or a sugar syrup.
+The Portuguese rabanada recipe calls for soaking the bread in milk (flavored with spices and/or orange or lemon zest), wine (Minho province uses vinho verde, red or white), or sugar syrup.

 On the other hand, Brazilian rabanada has the bread soaked in either plain milk or a mixture usually made from milk, sugar, and vanilla.